Footer Texture

 Do you see a heart-shaped pink speech bubble at the bottom of the screen?
 If you click on that, you can send me a text!

 I think it’s really important that people feel good about the decisions they make.
-I also want to make sure the people in the room are a good fit.
+I also want to make sure the people in my ecosystem are a good fit.

 If I’m working, I’ll get back to you pretty quickly.